 Custom fields we use at LearningCurv to develop our prospect database include:

 When mapping your custom and default fields from Salesforce, you will be given 3 options for your sync behavior between the two systems:

-Use Pardot’s Value.
-We use this sync behavior for any time we want our marketing campaigns to override salesforce campaign.
+Use Pardot’s Value: We use this sync behavior for any time we want our marketing campaigns to override Salesforce campaigns.

 Custom and default fields are powerful ways to build out your prospect database.
 In the next section, we will discuss integrating with Salesforce CRM.
 If you don’t have Salesforce, go ahead and skip to the next section, building your database.